 Cricket protein is probably a new topic for you.

-And—as you might imagine—we get a lot of questions as a supplier of cricket protein powders and energy bars.
+And—as you might imagine—we get a lot of questions as a supplier of cricket protein powders.

 This article is going to cover three of the questions we get over and over again.